do1fmd/BV9900Pro-optimization/README.md

 Go to the settings, "About phone" and press the Build number at least 10 times in a row.
 Now head back to the settings menu -> System.
 There you will find the new entry "Developer options".
 Here you can unlock the bootloader by activating "OEM unlocking" and also enable "USB debugging".
 Open terminal and run **adb reboot bootloader** to enter fastboot mode.
 Alternatively you can switch off the phone and press Volume Up + Power to enter a boot menu.
-Chose fastboot mode with Volume Up button here and confirm that with Volume Down.
+Choose fastboot mode with Volume Up button here and confirm that with Volume Down.
 Open terminal on your PC and run **fastboot flashing unlock** Your device will wipe all your userdata now.
 Go back to developers section and make sure "USB debugging" is still enabled.